I love old maps and love to decorate with them. Recently I made some

 How to Make a Map Table

-1. The first thing you need to do is to clean and paint the side table in the desired color.
-If you use chalk paint there is no need to sand and prep the table first.
+Step 1: The first thing you need to do is to clean and paint the side table in the desired colour.
+If you use chalk paint, there is no need to sand and prep the table first.

-2. Next, carefully measure the top of the table.
-Then, roll out your Map and cut out the section that you need using these measurements.
-If you use a downloaded map you can print
+Step 2: Next, carefully measure the top of the table.
+Then, roll out your Map and cut out the section you need using these measurements.
+If you use a downloaded map, you can print

-3. When the paint is fully dried.
+Step 3: When the paint is thoroughly dried.
 Cover the tabletop with a layer of Mod Podge glue.
-Then, leave it to dry slightly about 1-2 minutes so that it feels tacky to the touch.
+Then, leave it to dry slightly for about 1-2 minutes so that it feels tacky to the touch.

-4. Next, carefully place the cut-out map on top of the glue-covered table.
-Then, using a ruler or credit card gently squeeze out any air bubbles.
+Step 4: Carefully place the cut-out map on the glue-covered table.
+Then, gently squeeze out any air bubbles using a ruler or credit card.

-5. Next, brush a layer of Mod Podge over the top of the map, leave to dry overnight.
+Step 5: Next, brush a layer of Mod Podge over the top of the map, and leave it to dry overnight.
 This will act as a protective varnish.

-6. Finally, I suggest protecting the table even further that you cover it with another layer of waterproof glue or waterproof varnish.
+Step 6: Finally, I suggest further protecting the table so that you cover it with another layer of waterproof glue or varnish.
 This will help protect the map from drink spills and coffee cup ring marks.

 IKEA Map Table Hack